ericmeltzer/disaster-survival-manual/planning_and_kits.md

 **Air**
 * Assume that local air may contain hazardous chemicals,  particulates, or biological pathogens; have filter masks for everyone in your household
 * Disasters stink, literally and figuratively.
-Be prepared for unpleasant odors by having a jar of Vicks or similar mentholated gel to place beneath your nose.
+Be prepared for unpleasant odors by having a jar of Vicks® VapoRub™, mint oil,  or another aromatic to dab beneath your nose.

 **Shelter**
 * Air Temperature